 Wood Fern Growing Conditions

 Wood fern plants require shade or semi-shade.
-Like most ferns, wood fern won’t perform well in intense sunlight, dry soil or extreme temperatures.
+Like most ferns, wood ferns won’t perform well in intense sunlight, dry soil, or extreme temperatures.

 Wood Fern Care

 Wood fern care is uninvolved and, once established, these relatively slow-growing plants need very little attention.
 Basically, just provide enough water to keep the soil from becoming totally dry.
 Many wood fern varieties tolerate wet conditions and will even grow along a stream or pond.

 Although fertilizer isn’t an absolute requirement, wood ferns appreciate a light dose of slow-release fertilizer shortly after new growth appears in spring.